In or near Indianapolis and want safe, natural carpet cleaning? Call or text me, Ross, at 317-370-9075 for fast, friendly service.

 When I’m done, it will literally be impossible for your carpet to be any cleaner or look any better.
 And remember, this is all done safely and responsibly.
 My citrus-based pretreatment is absolutely harmless to you, your family, your pets and the environment.

-Whether you live in Indianapolis, Carmel, Noblesville, Westfield, Zionsville, Greenwood or anywhere else in the Indy metro area, I’m here to make sure you get the best carpet cleaning possible.
+Whether you live in Carmel, Fishers, Greenwood, Indianapolis, McCordsville, Noblesville, Westfield, Zionsville or anywhere else in Indy’s metro area, I’m here to make sure you get the best carpet cleaning possible.

 Carpet cleaning is $.45 per sqft, and I measure rooms wall-to-wall.
 Yes, I realize your rooms may be full of stationary furniture and I’m not cleaning the carpet underneath.
 It takes an incredible amount of time to detail around the legs and bases of all that furniture, and I must work slower to make sure I don’t get your furniture wet.
 So $.45 per sqft is my predetermined rate and it already accounts for the fact your rooms are likely furnished.
-If your rooms are empty, I have to use more pretreatment, clean more carpet, and get more carpet dry, so empty rooms are also $.45 per sqft.
+If your rooms are empty, I have to use more pretreatment, clean more carpet and get more carpet dry, so empty rooms are also $.45 per sqft.
 Stairways are $100.
 And I highly recommend Stain Guardian Ultra, which you can read more about here.
-For more info on pricing, click here.

 It’s helpful if you move small items out of the way like dining room chairs, floor lamps, potted plants and wastebaskets, etc. Upon request, I’m happy to move medium sized furniture like coffee tables and recliners.
 I do not move large pieces like beds and dressers.
 You can move them if you want, but it must be done before I arrive.
 I can give you some helpful advice, though, so feel free to contact me if you need help moving large pieces of furniture.
 You can call or text any time at 317-370-9075.